Post-Baccalaureate Research Program for Underrepresented Minorities in Pursuit of a Career in Neuroscience

 - Unofficial College Transcripts

-- Research statement (1 pg, single spaced, 11 pt font, Arial or Helvetica)
+- Statement of Research Interests and Goals (1 pg, single spaced, 11 pt font, Arial or Helvetica)

 - Two letters of recommendation